-(i) Impairment of Non-Financial Assets
+(h) Impairment of Non-Financial Assets

 The carrying amounts of the association's assets subject to impairment are reviewed at each balance sheet date to determine whether there is any indication of impairment.
 If such indication exists, the asset's recoverable amount is estimated.
 An impairment loss is recognised whenever the carrying amount of an asset exceeds its recoverable amount.
-The recoverable amount is the greater of the asset's net selling price and its value in use.
+The recoverable amount is the greater of the asset's fair value less cost of disposal and its value in use.
 The value in use is the present value of estimated future cash flows expected to arise from the continuing use of the asset and from its disposal at the end of its useful life.